NHL-Four-times Stanley Cup winner Claude Lemieux dies at 60

 Born in Buckingham, Quebec, Lemieux was drafted by the Canadiens in 1983 and in the 1986 playoffs scored a team-leading 10 goals in 20 games to help Montreal win the Stanley Cup.

-Internationally, Lemieux represented Canada on several occasions, including capturing a gold medal at the 1985 world junior hockey championships and winning the 1987 Canada Cup.
+Internationally, he represented Canada on several occasions, capturing a gold medal at the 1985 world junior hockey championships and winning the 1987 Canada Cup.

+Off the ice, Lemieux was an agent and represented a handful of NHL players, including Devils forward Timo Meier.

+"Widely respected throughout the NHL, both as a trusted agent and a valued colleague, Claude leaves behind a lasting legacy within our game that he gave so much to," the Devils said.